 Obtaining Your Notary Seal

 Once the oath and bonding process are complete, acquiring a notary seal is the next step.
-The seal, which can be obtained from an authorized vendor, includes the notary’s name, commission number, and the jurisdiction of their appointment.
+The seal, which can be obtained from an authorized vendor, includes the notary’s name, commission number, and the jurisdiction of the appointment.
 It’s a crucial tool for notaries, as it authenticates documents they notarize and signifies the validity of their service.
 The design and specifications for the seal may differ depending on state regulations, underlining the importance of adhering to local guidelines.

 Responsibilities and Best Practices as a Notary